 OVERVIEW AND HISTORY:

-Project NatureConnect, at the Institute of Global Education (IGE), a special NGO consultant to United Nations Economic and Social Council, has identified a debilitating mental ailment, Natural System Dysfunction (NSD), as well as an antidote for it.
+Project NatureConnect, has identified a debilitating mental ailment, Natural System Dysfunction (NSD), as well as an antidote for it.

 Natural System Dysfunction diminishes wellness in industrial society.
 It deteriorates natural systems within us and this reduces our resilience to other disorders we suffer.
 NSD keeps us unhealthy and our health costs high.